JHJHJH2022/HausCraft/README.md

 -------functions / fix
-[x] rotating function (refer to code sandbox example) [x] prevent buildings from being added to same position [] customise color of building parts / based on building type (refer to code sandbox example)
+[x] rotating function (refer to code sandbox example) [x] prevent buildings from being added to same position

 -- consult feedback
-[] total no of units
+[x] total no of units

 -----model making
-[] more neighborhood components to add in
-[] base map / site model
+[x] base map / site model
-[] more pre made clusters with different color typologies, no need to be able to change no of floors yet [] have image of end design that resembles a realistic HDB design [] fix geometry display issue -- maybe leave small gap beteen geometries
+[x] more pre made clusters with different color typologies, no need to be able to change no of floors yet [x] have image of end design that resembles a realistic HDB design

--------save to database
-[] later: able to save design / templates for users to start with (refer to minecraft tutorial)

 --------- interim presentation
-[] 10 min presentation (20min inclusivw of Q&A)
+[x] 10 min presentation (20min inclusivw of Q&A)
 process workflow diagram
 outcomes
 demo